ShrishailanSrinidhi/AWS-Notes/README.md

 - If data goes from one AZ to another then it is charged.
 Data transfer within AZ no charge.

 # DBsnapshots
+- Automatic backup can be stored from 0 to 35 days max.
 - DB Snapshots are user-initiated and enable you to back up your DB instance in a known state as frequently as you wish, and then restore to that specific state.
 - Cannot be used for point-in-time recovery.
+- Manual backup can be taken from secondary database so there is no downtime of database.
+- OS and DB patching can require taking the database offline.
+- By default maintenance is set for weekly, we can change it.
 - Snapshots are stored on S3.
 - Snapshots remain on S3 until manually deleted.
 - Can restore up to the last 5 minutes.